efkoletsi/hello-world/README.md

 # hello-world

 My name is Stassa and I've taken up coding to fulfill a childhood dream of mine.
-I love Apple (the company) and cinema.
+I love Apple, jewelry design and cinema.